tetratelabs/wazero/RATIONALE.md

 # Notable rationale of wazero

+## Zero dependencies

+Wazero has zero dependencies to differentiate itself from other runtimes which have heavy impact usually due to CGO.
+By avoiding CGO, wazero avoids prerequisites such as shared libraries or libc, and lets users keep features like cross compilation.

+Avoiding go.mod dependencies reduces interference on Go version support, and size of a statically compiled binary.
+However, doing so brings some responsibility into the project.

+Go's native platform support is good: We don't need platform-specific code to get monotonic time, nor do we need much work to implement certain features needed by our compiler such as `mmap`.
+That said, Go does not support all common operating systems to the same degree.
+For example, Go 1.18 includes `Mprotect` on Linux and Darwin, but not FreeBSD.

+The general tradeoff the project takes from a zero dependency policy is more explicit support of platforms (in the compiler runtime), as well a larger and more technically difficult codebase.

+At some point, we may allow extensions to supply their own platform-specific hooks.
+Until then, one end user impact/tradeoff is some glitches trying untested platforms (with the Compiler runtime).

+### Why not x/sys

+Going beyond Go's SDK limitations can be accomplished with their [x/sys library](https://pkg.go.dev/golang.org/x/sys/unix).
+For example, this includes `zsyscall_freebsd_amd64.go` missing from the Go SDK.

+However, like all dependencies, x/sys is a source of conflict.
+For example, x/sys had to be in order to upgrade to Go 1.18.

+If we depended on x/sys, we could get more precise functionality needed for features such as clocks or more platform support for the compiler runtime.

+That said, formally supporting an operating system may still require testing as even use of x/sys can require platform-specifics.
+For example, [mmap-go](https://github.com/edsrzf/mmap-go) uses x/sys, but also mentions limitations, some not surmountable with x/sys alone.

+Regardless, we may at some point introduce a separate go.mod for users to use x/sys as a platform plugin without forcing all users to maintain that dependency.

 ## Project structure
 wazero uses internal packages extensively to balance API compatability desires for end users with the need to safely share internals between compilers.